postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 <img alt="Viewing Datadog APM metrics" src="https://assets.postman.com/postman-docs/new-relic-apm-view-metrics-v9-22.jpg">

 Select the name of a New Relic service to view APM graphs for that service.
 The graphs display metrics for web transaction time, throughput, error rate, and apdex score.
 Hover over a data point on a graph to view more details.
-Below the graphs are tables that list violation events, slowest transactions by time, and deployments.
+The tables below the graphs list violation events, slowest transactions by time, and deployments.

 <img alt="Viewing New Relic APM graphs" src="https://assets.postman.com/postman-docs/new-relic-apm-view-graphs-v9-22.jpg">